Leoocast/Prakma/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#installation)
 ## ➤ What is?
 Prakma is a framework to make applications using JSX.
-The main purpose is separate logic from components, focusing on writing pure components.
+The main purpose is separate logic from components, focusing on writing functional components.

 With prakma you'll always have two files.
 ```javascript